ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-A Religious Courtship.
-A young gen
-tleman happened to sit at church in a pew
-adjoining one in which sat a young lady, for
-whom he conceived a sudden and violent
-passion, was desirous of entering into court
-ship on the spot; but the place not suiting a
-formal declaration, the exigency of the case
-suggested the following plan: He politely
-handed the fair lady a bible open, with a pin
-stuck in the following text 2d epistle of
-John v. ota: &#x27;And now 1 beseech thee lady,
-not as though 1 wrote a new commandment
 unto thee, but that which we had from the
 beginning, that we love one another.&#x27; She
 returned it, pointing, Ruth ii.
 10th: &#x27;Then